notveitoo/Thesis-Capstone-Project/README.md

 ## 6. Hardware Circuit Design and Development

-This si the simplified instructions for connecting the components in the circuit.
+This sit the simplified instructions for connecting the components in the circuit.
 ### LM2596 Buck Converter:
    - Connect the positive terminal of the 12V DC adapter to the LM2596's VIN pin.
    - Connect the negative terminal of the 12V DC adapter to the LM2596's GND pin.